TheMarex/prosem/Niklaus/RandomWalk.md

 \label{cyclic-graph}
 \end{figure}

-It can be shown that this initial distribution will always lead to a convergence on our stationary distribition (follows from the Ergodic Theorem).
+It can be shown that this initial distribution will always lead to a convergence on our stationary distribution (follows from the Ergodic Theorem).
 To get an idea why this works, we can think of starting with an uniform initial distribution as conducting all possible random walks starting at all nodes at the same time.
-The probailities we compute are the probilites to be in state $i$ over *all* random walks.
+The probabilities we compute are the probabilities to be in state $i$ over *all* random walks.

 Now, finally we can see that $P_v = \pi(v)$ if we assume we start uniformly distributed.
-The expected number of steps beween occurences of a state in a markov chain is $\frac{1}{\pi(v)} = \frac{2e}{d(v)} =: E(v, v)$.
+The expected number of steps between occurrences of a state in a markov chain is $\frac{1}{\pi(v)} = \frac{2e}{d(v)} =: E(v, v)$.

 ### Computing a bound on the length of a random walk